sictweb/bti425-2020/notes/security-add-to-server.md

 Download it, and add it to your Teams API project.

 > Note that your project will not build/compile cleanly without errors, because the new code module references a user account schema that does not yet exist.
 You will code the schema in the next task.
+> Yes, you must `npm install bcryptjs --save`, because we depend upon [that package](https://www.npmjs.com/package/bcryptjs).

 <br>